navytux/pygolang/README.rst

 __ http://software.schmorp.de/pkg/libev.html

-Additionally GPython sets UTF-8 to be default encoding always, and puts `go`, `chan`, `select` etc into builtin namespace.
+Additionally GPython sets UTF-8 to be default encoding always, puts `go`, `chan`, `select` etc into builtin namespace, and makes `bstr`/`ustr` to be used instead of builtin string types.

 .. note::

    GPython is optional and the rest of Pygolang can be used from under standard Python too.
    However without gevent integration `go` spawns full - not lightweight - OS thread.
-   GPython can be also used with threads - not gevent - runtime.
+   GPython can be also used with threads - not gevent - runtime and with builtin string types.
    Please see `GPython options`_ for details.

 Goroutines and channels